 The King of the Western Faeries sculpted his grimace into a rictus, then he straightened his lapels.
 “Heroes,” he said, and laughed desperately.
 “It never fails.
 You should have stayed in the dark.
 You know what happens to blind guides in these kinds of stories.”

 But the sight of Pastor’s empty eye sockets had set the King shaking.
 He clutched at the edges of the dresser.
 He seemed to shrink—not like there was less of him there but like he was compacting somehow.
 Even so, he kept his smile fixed in a sudden welling up of pride.
 Decisively, with a glance at Jill and then the hatchet in the wall, he vanished.
 There was a glint at the partially exposed window, as of light bouncing through, flashing across the glass panes, then out, over sun-polished cars and away.

 Jill started to weep and shake.
 Rose picked herself off the ground, and hurried to help her up.

 “Are you okay?”
 Rose asked, checking her for injuries.
 “What happened?
 How’d he get in here?”

 Meanwhile, Pastor suddenly shuddered, then sagged and moaned.

 “Pastor,” said Fred, shutting the door quickly and hurrying over.
 “Hey, are you okay?
 Don’t pass out, we gotta go.”

 “What was that?”
 Jill asked him, her voice pitched in a strangled half-shriek.
 “How did he know your name, Rose?”

 Pastor waved Fred off and braced himself against the foot of the bed.
 Fred cast him a worried glance, but stood back to let him breathe, and pried the smaller ax from the wall.
-He glanced down at Jill and rolled his shoulders out in a sudden nervous motion.
+Fred glanced down at Jill, and rolled his shoulders out in a sudden nervous motion.
 He turned away to grab his pack as Rose held Jill to her side.